juanmata06/onebox-exercise/README.md

 The test consists of a list of events displayed in the BillboardScreenComponent and the details of each event in the EventDetailsScreenComponent.
 By calling JSON files through HttpClient requests, the data is obtained and carried through Observables to the shopping cart with the available dates to choose from.

+The instructions for the test can be found in onebox-fe-exercise.zip.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

 ## Development server